ghazisarhan/line2chunk/README.md

 OR
 cat [some file of ppings] | node.js line2Chunk.js

-then either "open ppvizCLI.html" from command line or localhost web page.
+then either "open `index.html`" from command line or navigate to `index.html` from localhost web page.
+(This can be used with `ppvizCLI.html` from Pollere's in-progress `ppviz` project for the adventurous.)

 Note that the input to this file doesn't have to be ppings, just any source of lines with a first field of time in seconds.
-The html file doesn't have to be ppvizCLI.html but can be any properly set up web page, e.g. the index.html file included for testing.
-A quick test can be peformed by executing the command line:
+A simple test can be peformed by executing the command line:

 cat tst.pp | node line2Chunk.js